cfengine/documentation/guide/writing-and-serving-policy/bundles-best-practices.markdown

 ### How to choose and name bundles

-Use the name of a bundle to represent a meaningful aspect of system adminstration, We recommend using a two- or three-part name that explains the context, general subject heading, and special instance.
+Use the name of a bundle to represent a meaningful aspect of system administration, We recommend using a two- or three-part name that explains the context, general subject heading, and special instance.
 Names should be service-oriented in order to guide non-experts to understand what they are about.